preciofishbone/OmniaDocsG2/blocks/iframe/index.rst

 You can use the top field to add a property type Data for Documents, when setting up Share Document functionality.

-The second field you can use to add an url to content to display in the iFrame.
+The second field you can use to add an URL to content to display in the iFrame.

 You can also set Width and Height for the block.